ropensci/dataaimsr/README.md

 ----------------

-[A more detailed example of the R package usage on the weather dataset page.](10.25845/5c09bf93f315d/example-1.nb.html) This is an [R Studio](https://www.rstudio.com/) Notebook and can be used interactively from *R Studio*. **Note that you need to have an AIMS Data Platform API Key available to run this detailed example.**
+[A more detailed example of the R package usage on the weather dataset page.](10.25845/5c09bf93f315d/example-1.nb.html) This is an [RStudio](https://www.rstudio.com/) Notebook and can be used interactively from [RStudio](https://www.rstudio.com/). **Note that you need to have an AIMS Data Platform API Key available to run this detailed example.**

 Further information about the **AIMS DataPlatform R Client** and **AIMS DataPlatform API** can be seen on the [project